aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotm-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to PPT in Android Apps or Online App" h2="DOTM to PPT conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature allows you to convert documents from one format to another, such as from DOTM to PPT.
+This is useful for applications that need to display documents in different formats, or for applications that need to convert documents for compatibility with other applications.

+<h2>How Aspose.Total Helps for DOTM to PPT Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOTM file to PPT, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOTM file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPT.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert DOTM file to PPT, you can first use document manipulation API Aspose.Words for Android Java to convert DOTM file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as PPT.

+Aspose.Total for Android via Java is a comprehensive suite of APIs that provides a wide range of features for document manipulation and conversion.
+It includes APIs for Word, Excel, PowerPoint, PDF, and other file formats.
+With Aspose.Total, you can easily convert documents from one format to another, such as from DOTM to PPT.

+Aspose.Words for Android Java is a document manipulation API that allows you to convert DOTM file format to HTML.
+It provides a wide range of features for manipulating documents, such as creating, editing, and converting documents.
+With Aspose.Words, you can easily convert DOTM files to HTML.

+Aspose.Slides for Android Java is a PowerPoint API that allows you to create a new Presentation, write HTML content in it, and save it as PPT.
+It provides a wide range of features for manipulating PowerPoint presentations, such as creating, editing, and converting presentations.
+With Aspose.Slides, you can easily convert HTML content to PPT.

+Aspose.Total for Android via Java is a powerful suite of APIs that can help you automate the document conversion process in your Android applications.
+With Aspose.Total, you can easily convert documents from one format to another, such as from DOTM to PPT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}